0cjs/sedoc/8bit/apple2/edasm.md

 - `Delete lrange`: Delete the lines _lrange_.
 - `Replace lrange`: Delete the lines in _lrange_ and then enter insert mode to insert where the lines were deleted.
+- `Find dstr`: Print lines with text matching _dstr_.
+Ctrl-A is single-character wildcard.
+- `Change [lrange] dstr2`: Change first string to second.
+Prompts `ALL OR SOME?
+(A/S)`; the latter will prompt for verification of every change.
+Ctrl-C cancels further changes.
+Ctrl-A in old string is single-character wildcard.
+- `COpy line# [-line#] TO line#`: Copies line or range to just before target _line#_.

+`Edit lrange` brings up an interactive "visual" editor for each line in turn.
+The commands are:
+- Return: Accept the line as it appears on the screen, replacing the old version of the line.
+- Ctrl-X: Cancel changes, leaving the original version of the line.
+- Ctrl-T: Truncate current line from cursor position onward and save changes.
+- Ctrl-R: Restore original line and continue editing.
+- Ctrl-D: Delete char at current position, shortening line.
+- Ctrl-I: Change to insert mode; subsequent chars will insert rather than overwrite.
+- Arrows keys: Move cursor forward/backward.
+- Ctrl-F: Find: jump to next occurance in line of next char typed.
+- Ctrl-V: Next char is inserted verbatim, even if normally a command.

 Display commands:
 - `TRuncON`, `TRuncOFF`: Enable/disable truncation.
 When enabled, the